if412030/Arachni-Docker/README.md

 # Arachni - Docker

-Intall arachni on docker with docker-compose
+Install arachni on docker with docker-compose

 Step by step: